biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 1st Place

-Church:	Calvary A/G, Dunwoody, GA
+* **Church**: Calvary A/G, Dunwoody, GA
-Coach:	Rhett Laurens, Rob Laurens (assistant)
+* **Coach**: Rhett Laurens, Rob Laurens (assistant)
+* **Team**:
-Team:	Lilian Ferreira
+    * Lilian Ferreira
-Eddy Ferreira
+    * Eddy Ferreira
-Eric Ferreira
+    * Eric Ferreira
-James Lex
+    * James Lex
 * **Round Robin**:
-Round 1: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 70 to 200
+  * Round 1: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 70 to 200
-Round 2: Lost to The Church at Briargate #1, Colorado Springs, CO 100 to 125 Round 3: Won against First A/G, San Angelo, TX 150 to 65 Round 4: Lost to Christian Temple, Houston, TX 85 to 180 Round 5: Won against Faith A/G, Orlando, FL 225 to 70
+  * Round 2: Lost to The Church at Briargate #1, Colorado Springs, CO 100 to 125
+  * Round 3: Won against First A/G, San Angelo, TX 150 to 65
+  * Round 4: Lost to Christian Temple, Houston, TX 85 to 180
+  * Round 5: Won against Faith A/G, Orlando, FL 225 to 70
-Round 6: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 90 to 110 Round 7: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 60 to 160 Round 8: Lost to First A/G #1, Lexington, KY 90 to 175 Round 9: Lost to Tacoma Life Center, Tacoma, WA 80 to 110 Round 10: Lost to Braeswood A/G, Houston, TX 15 to 200 Round 11: Won against Nixa A/G, Nixa, MO 150 to 115 Round 12: Lost to Calvary A/G, Toledo, OH 30 to 140
+  * Round 6: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 90 to 110
+  * Round 7: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 60 to 160
+  * Round 8: Lost to First A/G #1, Lexington, KY 90 to 175
+  * Round 9: Lost to Tacoma Life Center, Tacoma, WA 80 to 110
+  * Round 10: Lost to Braeswood A/G, Houston, TX 15 to 200
+  * Round 11: Won against Nixa A/G, Nixa, MO 150 to 115
+  * Round 12: Lost to Calvary A/G, Toledo, OH 30 to 140
-Round 13: Lost to Evangel A/G, Williamsville, NY 105 to 180
+  * Round 13: Lost to Evangel A/G, Williamsville, NY 105 to 180
-Round 14: Lost to James River A/G, "Salt", Ozark, MO 130 to 150
+  * Round 14: Lost to James River A/G, "Salt", Ozark, MO 130 to 150
-Round 15: Lost to Aurora First A/G, Aurora, CO -5 to 165
+  * Round 15: Lost to Aurora First A/G, Aurora, CO -5 to 165
-Round 16: Lost to Crossway Church, Valencia, PA 125 to 165 Round 17: Won against Galena A/G, Galena, KS 110 to 0
+  * Round 16: Lost to Crossway Church, Valencia, PA 125 to 165
+  * Round 17: Won against Galena A/G, Galena, KS 110 to 0
-Round 18: Lost to Calvary Temple, Indianapolis, IN 95 to 100 Round 19: Won against Central A/G, Superior, WI 160 to 60
+  * Round 18: Lost to Calvary Temple, Indianapolis, IN 95 to 100
+  * Round 19: Won against Central A/G, Superior, WI 160 to 60
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}